charlesclz03/flowforge/DOCS/README.md

-# FlowForge Documentation
+# Freestyla Documentation

-Welcome to the FlowForge documentation!
+Welcome to the Freestyla documentation!
 All project documentation is organized into logical categories for easy navigation.

 ## 📁 Directory Structure